-Once the insurer and the department receive the civil remedy notice, the insurer is then given a 60-day window of opportunity to cure the alleged violation.
-If the insurer pays the damages or corrects the violation in some other way, then the insured is prevented from filing a bad faith action under this statute.
+Once the insurer and the Department receive the civil remedy notice, the insurer is then given a 60-day window of opportunity to cure the alleged violation.
+If the insurer pays the damages or corrects the violation, then the insured is prevented from pursuing a bad faith action under this statute.

 Although no specific cure amount is needed, the civil remedy notice must give sufficient information to adequately inform the insurer of the nature of the claim and the insured’s right to recover.
-This 60-day window of opportunity is the insurer’s last chance to settle the claim.
 If the facts of the claim indicate that benefits are owed, and that an insurer acting in good faith and in all fairness to the insured would pay the claim under the circumstances, then the insured may bring a bad faith lawsuit against the insured at the expiration of the 60-day window, assuming the insurer did not cure.

 If the insurer is later found to have acted in bad faith, it will be liable for the insured’s attorney’s fees, court costs, and damages, and may even be subject to punitive damages under certain circumstances.
 Moreover, if the insured has been subjected to a judgment in excess of the policy limits, and the insurer had an opportunity to accept a settlement within the policy limits, and reasonably should have done so under the circumstances, then the insurer cannot simply cure the violation by offering the insured the policy limits.
-Because the insured did not act in the best interest of the insured when it had the chance, the proper cure in these circumstances is for the insurer to pay the entire cost of the excess judgment.
-Moreover, attorney’s fees can be very costly, and pursuing these claims can be time consuming.
-Thus, when insurance companies force their clients to pursue these claims because they didn’t want to settle when they had the chance, it is only right that attorney’s fees should be awarded to the plaintiff.
+Because the insurer did not act in the best interest of the insured when it had the chance, the proper cure in these circumstances is for the insurer to pay the entire cost of the excess judgment.

 You can reach Miami Insurance Claims Lawyer J.P.
 Gonzalez-Sirgo by dialing his direct number at (786) 272-5841, calling the main office at (305) 461-1095, or Toll Free at 1 (866) 71-CLAIM or email Attorney Gonzalez-Sirgo directly at [email protected].